StingraySoftware/HENDRICS/docs/technical_details.rst

 also faster with the code loaded from the cache (32.8 s, against 34.8 to 37.5 s with the code compiled in the same process, 1e5 events).
 We have not found the reason.

+The savings do not depend on the data.
+The cache depends on the source code and on the types of the arguments (e.g. arrays of 64-bit floats), not on their values.
+After filling the cache with the 1e5-event file above, we searched three new simulated event files: 1e6 to 5e6 events, lengths from 5e4 to 2e5 s, pulsations at 0.7 to 2.1 Hz, 1 to 3 harmonics and 16 to 64 bins.
+On every file, the new code ran 5.5 to 6.0 s faster on the CPU and 1.1 to 1.3 s faster on the GPU.
+It spent 0.08 s loading the cache, while the old code spent 5.7 to 5.9 s (CPU) and 1.4 s (GPU) compiling.
+The periodograms were identical.
+The first run with an option that needs a function not yet in the cache compiles that function
+once: with ``--mean-fdot``, ``_fast_phase_fdot`` took 0.4 s the first time and was loaded from the cache afterwards.